What Credit Score is Needed to Buy a Car?

 Car Loan Rates by Credit Score

 The size and length of new car loans have grown recently.
 According to the latest numbers by the Experian automotive report, the average new car loan is $30,022.
 Borrowers also have longer repayment plans.
 The average loan term is 68 months.

-Borrowers with the best credit scores or “super-prime” customers received an average car loan rate of 2.60%, during the fourth quarter of 2016.
+Borrowers with the best credit scores or “super-prime” customers received an average car loan rate of 2.60%.
 Car buyers with average credit scores saw a rate of 3.59%.

 The average cost of subprime loans was 10.65%.
 Those with deep-subprime credit scores (500 and below) paid on average 13.53%, according to the Experian report.